 A paranormal researcher and Parapsychology Ph.D. candidate, I've witnessed unexplanable phonenomena for most of my life, including entities, ghosts, astral projection, UFOs, and more.

-For the past 40 years, I've also researched and practiced witchcraft, rootwork, and other forms of magick, drawing inspiration from Norse ancestors who cast spells near the Arctic Circle for thousands of years.
+I've also spent decades researching and practicing transformative magick, drawing inspiration from my Norse ancestors who cast powerful spells for healing, hunting, and good luck near the Arctic Circle for thousands of years.

 How'd this all begin?
 Read on

 For thousands of years, it's been common for potential shamans to exhibit signs of their calling early in life.